1. Home

 How do solar panels work on cloudy days?

 You also might be surprised to learn that just because an area has a cloudy climate, doesn’t mean it’s a bad place to go solar.
 The popularity of solar is often more closely linked to the cost of electricity from other sources, not the amount of sunlight that an area can expect.
-As a result, many of the top cities for solar installations in the U.S. are not in hot, sunny locations like the Southwest, but in cooler, cloudier locations like the Northeast.
+As a result, many of the top cities for solar installations in the U.S. are not in hot, sunny locations like the Southwest but in cooler, cloudier locations like the Northeast.

-How do solar panels work when there is no sun?
+How do solar panels work at night?

 How well do solar panels work in the winter?